moodle/devdocs/general/community/plugincontribution/qaprechecks.md

 ---
 Plugin QA prechecks are for testing the functionality of plugins submitted for approval in the Moodle Plugins directory.
 Together with [code prechecks](../../community/plugincontribution/codeprechecks), they are part of the plugin [approval process](../../community/plugincontribution#sharing-code-in-the-plugins-directory).

 Moodle community members with experience in setting up a local Moodle test environment can help with plugin QA prechecks.
-If you would like to help, please contact David Mudrák.
+If you would like to help, please contact David Mudrák [david@moodle.com](mailto:david@moodle.com)

 ## QA environment setup